morgengc/blog-spark-food-recommendation/README.md

 [blog-spark-recommendation] $ package
 [blog-spark-recommendation] $ run 9010
 ```
-Any stage could be interrupted due to unkonwn reason.
-Retry these commond until it success.
+Any stage could be interrupted due to unknown reason.
+Retry these commonds until success.